 Providing an evidence base for trial conduct best practice

-Clinical trials help doctors and patients to make better healthcare decisions.
-The way that a trial is conducted and its data collected and checked affects the confidence we can have in its results, as well as the cost of running the trial.
-Unfortunately, many of the approaches that are used to run trials are not based on high-quality evidence, and in some cases there is little evidence at all for best practice.
-We aim to plug gaps in the evidence and to find better ways of running trials.
-We are also looking at ways we can make trials more cost-effective as they can be very expensive.
+Clinical trials help doctors and patients make better healthcare decisions.
+The way a trial is conducted and how the data is collected and checked affects how much confidence we can have in its results, as well as the cost of running the trial.
+Unfortunately, many of the approaches currently used are not based on high-quality evidence and, in some cases, there is little evidence for best practice.

 Practical implementation of new trial designs